Rabbit Snail (Tylomelania gemmifera)

 Rabbit Snails can differ in appearance; they have a cone-shaped shell that ranges from delicate porcelain-like to heavily sculptured surfaces.
 Their main body will be brilliant orange or yellow, distinguished with a dark shell depending on the type.
-In addition, the shell can have various black or brown colours; it may exhibit some dots, lines or textures too to form an overall elegant appearance.
+In addition, the shell can have various black or brown colours; it may exhibit some dots, lines, or textures to form an overall elegant appearance.

 Rabbit SnailsRabbit Snails, Gold Rabbit Snails, Red Rabbit Snails, Orange Rabbit Snails and Dark Chocolate Rabbit Snails.